 Which is the best browser to use on a Mac?

-While there are many browsers you can use on your Mac, not all of them work the same way.
-Safari is Apple’s own browser, which is available for free with every Mac download.
-It comes with a search bar that lets you find anything you want on the Internet, and it has features like a Reading List that lets you save articles to read later, as well as a Reading Mode that removes unnecessary clutter from web pages to make them easier to read.
-Safari also has a password manager feature that stores all your passwords in one place and keeps them up to date whenever you change them on any other website.
+It comes with a search bar that lets you find anything you want on the Internet, features like a Reading List that enables you to save articles to read later, and a Reading Mode that removes unnecessary clutter from web pages to make them easier to read.

-Google Chrome is another popular browser option for the Mac, especially among those who have used it on Windows before and are used to its interface.
-Chrome adds a lot of extra features, like advanced options to organize tabs by letting you group them together into ‘panes’ that let you see multiple tabs at once.
 There’s also an option to sync your bookmarks between different computers and mobile devices using Chrome’s ‘Sync’ feature.
-Safari and Google Chrome are both free downloads, so it just depends on what features you’re looking for in a browser: do you want something simple like Safari or something more feature-rich like Google Chrome?
+Safari and Google Chrome are free downloads, so it depends on what features you’re looking for in a browser: do you want something simple like Safari or something more feature-rich like Google Chrome?

 Is Chrome or Safari better for Mac?